Master of Science (M.S.)

-Thesis M.S. students must also develop, write, and give a public oral defense of a thesis approved by the student’s thesis committee.
+Thesis M.S. students must also develop, write, and give an oral defense of a thesis approved by the student’s thesis committee.
+The defense is public and its schedule must be posted in the Electrical and Computer Engineering Department at least two weeks in advance.
+Please contact the Graduate Coordinator (firstname.lastname@example.org) to schedule the defense and announcement.
 See the ECE Graduate Handbook for additional information about thesis requirements and timing.

 For the coursework-only M.S. option, students take courses following an adviser-approved track of graduate classes.
 Please see pre-approved Depth and Breadth advisory tracks.
 These tracks were designed by the faculty to give both depth and breadth of knowledge in the specified study area.
 This depth and breadth approach greatly improves a student’s ability to get a job in the specified area or do research in the specified area.
 Most M.S. students will follow one of the pre-approved, faculty-designed tracks shown.
 These are the tracks used by DARS to determine if a student is ready to graduate.
 However, it is possible to develop a custom track with faculty adviser and Graduate Program Director approval.
 The credits required for this option are sixteen credits of ECE graduate lecture classes that form a core, sixteen credits of ECE graduate lecture classes that provide Depth and Breadth, four credits of elective ECE graduate lecture classes, and nine credits of approved graduate electives.
 Coursework-only students must submit an adviser-approved study plan Program Completion Form from their desired track no later than completion of sixteen ECE graduate credits.